 Calm Harm An app designed to help reduce the urge to self-harm and is generally useful for helping you cope with extreme emotions as it suggests soothing, distracting, breathing or other activities that you can choose from.
 Appealing graphics and lots and lots of ideas.

 Mindshift CBT Uses relaxation techniques like “mindful breathing” and positive visualisation to help with anxiety.
 There is also a section on “Thinking Right” with helpful thoughts which you can select to use instead of your usual negative circular thoughts.

 Eating Disorder Support App This great App has a huge amount of information, self-help, advice on supporting others, useful links and even a calm zone

 RR (Recovery Record) is a well-thought-out App with a log for how you feel, but also ideas and suggestions for positive thoughts and coping strategies.
 Set yourself goals and choose coping skills that you think might work for you (click on coping skills, then add to see a selection but you can also add your own).
 There are guided meditations which you can pair with images of your choice.
 Based on CBT techniques, you can also share logs with others such as a counsellor

 Apps for self-harm or if you are feeling overwhelmed

-Calm Harm is A lovely App which suggests ideas that you can do when you have the urge to self-harm or if you are struggling with strong emotions.
+Calm Harm is an award-winning App which suggests ideas for when you have the urge to self-harm or if you are struggling with strong emotions.
 You can add your own ideas too.
 Click on the name to take a look.